SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 ---
 ### Social Brands <a name="social"></a>

 The top social brands in my phishing collection this year were Facebook, WhatsApp, and LinkedIn.
-Yet, that doesn’t exclude services like Twitter, Flickr, Match, OurTime, Daum, Naver, Sina, as well as 163 and 126.
+Yet, that doesn’t exclude services like Twitter, Flickr, Match, OurTime, Daum, Naver, and Sina.

 Targeting social media is a big deal for criminals running phishing campaigns, since people often recycle passwords between social accounts, or use easily guessed variations.
 Not to mention, compromising a social account can lead to additional victims, as the trust dynamic between people online can be exploited.
 There’s also the fact that for professional networks, like LinkedIn, compromising an account can expose other people, corporations, and their professional partners.